hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="FileGetContentsQuery"></a>

 ### FileGetContentsQuery
- Get the contents of a file.
-The content field is empty (no bytes) if the file is empty.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |